Axicabtagene ciloleucel (Intravenous)

 You may be given other medicines (eg, allergy medicine, fever medicine) 1 hour before starting treatment with axicabtagene ciloleucel.

-It is very important that you understand the requirements of the Yescarta™ REMS program, and become familiar with the Yescarta™ medication guide.
+It is very important that you understand the requirements of the Yescarta® and Tecartus™ REMS program, and become familiar with the Yescarta® medication guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.
 Ask your pharmacist for the medication guide if you do not have one.

 It is very important that your doctor check your progress at regular visits to make sure that axicabtagene ciloleucel is working properly.
 Blood tests are needed to check for unwanted effects.

 Axicabtagene ciloleucel may cause cytokine release syndrome (CRS) and infusion reactions.
 This may be life-threatening and requires immediate attention.
-Tell your doctor right away if you have any of the following symptoms: a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.
+Tell your doctor right away if you have a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.

 Axicabtagene ciloleucel can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.